Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Introduction

+Therefore, in this paper, we propose a self-supervised domain calibration approach to extract new training samples from any target domains and improve VPR networks accuracy.
+In addition, we propose a technique to train an uncertainty estimator for place recognition using the new extracted samples.

-First, we show that our self-supervised approach to gather training samples can be used to train a VPR network from a pre-trained classification model and achieve reasonable performance.
-Thus, demonstrating the strength of our self-supervised training signal in general.
-Then, we demonstrate that our approach can improve the performance of existing VPR solutions when applied to an environment visually different from the training domain.
+First, we show that our self-supervised approach to gather training samples can be used to train a VPR network from a pretrained classification model and achieve reasonable performance, thus demonstrating the strength of our self-supervised training signal.
+We then show that our approach can improve the performance of existing VPR solutions when applied to environments that are visually different from their training domain, as well as providing uncertainty estimates.

-Previous approaches~\cite{arandjelovicNetVLADCNNArchitecture2018,pillaiSelfSupervisedVisualPlace2017} relied on GPS localization to extract training samples from datasets by selecting images with minimal distance between them.
-However, this approach is not suitable for GPS-denied environments such as indoors, underwater or underground.
-We propose instead to leverage SLAM to collect training samples from an initial, not calibrated, exploration of parts of the environment.
+Previous self-supervised approaches~\cite{arandjelovicNetVLADCNNArchitecture2018,pillaiSelfSupervisedVisualPlace2017} relied on GPS localization to extract training samples from datasets by selecting images with minimal distance.
+However, this is not suitable for GPS-denied environments such as indoor, underwater or underground.
+Also, contrary to techniques using structure-from-motion (SfM) for data mining~\cite{radenovicFineTuningCNNImage2019}, our approach leverages additional outlier samples identified with robust SLAM to further improve the VPR network.
+Moreover, our approach is able to extract samples in any environment in which odometry estimates can be obtained, leveraging sensors such as IMUs and wheel encoders that are not used in SfM.

-Using SLAM to improve VPR may seem counter-intuitive since it relies itself on precise VPR matches to get an accurate localization.
-Even worse, errors in place recognition are known to cause catastrophic localization failures in robot state estimation~\cite{sunderhaufSwitchableConstraintsRobust2012}.
-However, recent progress in robust SLAM has shown that such erroneous VPR matches can be detected and removed during pose graph optimization (PGO)~\cite{lajoieModelingPerceptualAliasing2019,yangGraduatedNonConvexityRobust2020}.
-PGO enables us to leverage the 3D structure from SLAM to filter the matches of a poorly calibrated VPR system to extract correct matches with high confidence.
-Those correct and incorrect matches can in turn be used to fine-tune the VPR to improve its performance.

-Therefore, we believe that robust SLAM can be used as a self-supervision tool for place recognition without any external sensors or ground truth.
-After calibration, the VPR network is able to detect more correct matches.
-Moreover, by producing fewer incorrect matches, it reduces the expensive computational burden of processing and rejecting them.